tinybirdco/demo-audit-log/README.md

 $HOST/v0/tokens/
 ```

-This is just an example of some of the Tinybird features.
-If you have any doubts, do not hesitate to contact us in our community [Slack](https://join.slack.com/t/tinybird-community/shared_invite/zt-yi4hb0ht-IXn9iVuewXIs3QXVqKS~NQ)!
+This project shows just some of the features of Tinybird.
+If you have any questions, come along and join our community [Slack](https://join.slack.com/t/tinybird-community/shared_invite/zt-yi4hb0ht-IXn9iVuewXIs3QXVqKS~NQ)!